rkuma183/wilsonmar.github.io/_posts/2017-03-20-time-series.md

 > "Those who don't know history are doomed to repeat it." -- Edmund Burke

+## Excellence defined

+Below are charts that posess traits of excellent visualizations:

+ * Dynamic data - update visualizations (in "live mode") as data changes in sources such as databases.

+ * Visual querying -  change the query by selecting or clicking on a portion of the graph or chart (to drill down, for example).

+ * Linked multi-dimensional visualization - selections made in one chart are reflected as you navigate into other charts.

+ * Animation -

+ PROTIP: Dynamic (movie mode) is available only within the Tableau Public client, not when viewed on websites (as of 2016-01-05).

+ * Personalization - give power users an in-depth view and newbies a simpler view, and also control access to data based on user- and role-based access privileges.

+ * Actionable alerts  -  thresholds and parameters that trigger messages whether you're interacting with reports or not.

 ## Fortune 500 in the US